CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

 3. Do models that include information about disturbance predict biomass density better than models that do not?

-*Project Description* - The goal of this project is to understand trajectories (via a spatial random forest model using GEDI data) of above ground carbon recovery across combinations of disturbance legacies among wildfire, drought, and insects.
+*Project Description* - The goal of this project is to understand trajectories (via a random forest model using GEDI data) of above ground carbon recovery across combinations of disturbance legacies among wildfire, drought, and insects.
 We aim to understand these trajectories and create a predictive model to interpolate GEDI footprint data and understand how these disturbances impact above ground biomass density.

 # Data Sources
 *Response:*